BenSuqw123/BenSuqw123/README.md

 <br/>

-A responsive landing page developed by a team of three members.
+A responsive product landing page developed by a team of three members.

-**Features**
+### Features

 * Responsive desktop and mobile interface
 * Product introduction sections